 Most heat-related fatality cases have occurred during the month of August, which has prompted the National Athletic Trainers Association (NATA) to urge an end to two-a-day practices in the month.
 In Florida, contact drills are prohibited during first three days of practice and in Texas, the minimum break between sessions is one hour, which the NATA wants to change to three hours.

-A Georgia-based company (Hothead Sports) is marketing a tiny heat sensor that can be placed inside a football helmet to monitor a player's body temperature.
+inside a football helmet to monitor a player's body temperature.
 The sensor is being marketed for construction workers and the military.
 At a cost of $99, it is doubtful these sensors are affordable enough to provide at the youth and high school level.

 The game of football is never free of hot-topic preseason stories.
 Consider the recent anecdotes of Michael Vick trying to get in the good graces of NFL Commissioner Roger Goodell and his new team (Philadelphia Eagles).
 Then there is Cleveland Brown Donte' Stallworth, who pulled down a year-long suspension without pay for involuntary manslaughter, and the news of Ben Roethlisberger's denial of rape allegations fleeting in the wake of the credibility of his accuser.